Nazgulbunny/The-300-days-Agile-challenge-/README.md

 I want also to apply a simple agile framework that I made up to try to reach those things.
 My idea here is to empirical try to come up with the best schedule and pace I can, iteration after iteration, to find a good balance between not job-related commitments,projects and fun/social activities that bring me satisfaction in personal life.

+### Persons involved
+At the moment just me if someone will join or help me in the challenge I will add or mention him/her